wagtail/wagtail/docs/getting_started/tutorial.md

 ### Categories

-Let\'s add a category system to our blog.
+Let's add a category system to our blog.
 Unlike tags, where a page author can bring a tag into existence simply by using it on a page, our categories will be a fixed list, managed by the site owner through a separate area of the admin interface.

 First, we define a `BlogCategory` model.
 A category is not a page in its own right, and so we define it as a standard Django `models.Model` rather than inheriting from `Page`.
-Wagtail introduces the concept of \"snippets\" for reusable pieces of content that need to be managed through the admin interface, but do not exist as part of the page tree themselves; a model can be registered as a snippet by adding the `@register_snippet` decorator.
-All the field types we\'ve used so far on pages can be used on snippets too - here we\'ll give each category an icon image as well as a name.
+Wagtail introduces the concept of "snippets" for reusable pieces of content that need to be managed through the admin interface, but do not exist as part of the page tree themselves; a model can be registered as a snippet by adding the `@register_snippet` decorator.
+All the field types we've used so far on pages can be used on snippets too - here we'll give each category an icon image as well as a name.
 Add to `blog/models.py`:

 ```python
 from wagtail.snippets.models import register_snippet